 Question Management response Have there been any significant issues raised with the Audit Committee during the year which could cast doubts on the assumptions made?
 (Examples include adverse comments raised by internal and external audit regarding financial performance or significant weaknesses in systems of financial control).
 Nothing has been raised to threaten the Council's existence as a going concern.
 Does a review of available financial information identify any adverse financial indicators including negative cash flow?
 If so, what action is being taken to improve financial performance?
 No. Cashflows are managed daily as part of treasury management operations.
 Borrowings are low compared to long term assets.
 Current assets comfortably cover current liabilities.
 Audit Committee receives annual and mid term reports on the performance of the Council's treasury management functions.
 Does the Council have sufficient staff in post, with the appropriate skills and experience, particularly at senior manager level, to ensure the delivery of the Council's objectives?
 If not, what action is being taken to obtain those skills?
 Yes the Council has sufficient staff in post at this stage.
-Question Audit Committee response Has the Audit Committee assessed the process Management has followed in forming a view on going concern and the assumptions on which the view is based.
-Yes.
-The draft Statement of Accounts are reported to the Audit Committee for review.
-This is a full set of statements including the Notes to the Accounts, which include the assumptions to support the production of the statements.
+Question Audit Committee response How does the Audit Committee satisfy itself that it is appropriate to adopt the going concern basis in the preparation of the financial statements?
+By reviewing the draft Statement of Accounts which are reported to the Audit Committee.
+This includes a full set of statements including the Notes to the Accounts, which include the assumptions to support the production of the statements.